nexuro-ops/clickup-mcp-server/README.md

 ### Doc Management

-**Note:** ClickUp's API for Docs (especially v2) has limitations compared to the UI.
-Content is primarily handled as Markdown text.
-Advanced formatting, embeds (like videos, Miro boards), columns, tables, comments, and other rich features may not be fully supported or may lose fidelity when managed via these tools.
+**Note:** ClickUp's API for Docs (especially v2, with some operations now using v3) has limitations.
+Content is primarily handled as Markdown.
+Advanced formatting or complex embeds might not be fully supported.
+Direct document deletion via API is not currently supported by ClickUp's V3 /docs endpoint; manage Doc lifecycle through archiving or page manipulation.

 - `clickup_search_docs`: Searches for Docs within a Workspace (Team).
   - Requires: `workspace_id`.